 Architectural powder coatings are applied through a multi-stage process.
 First, the louver is washed multiple times to remove any impurities from its surfaces.
 Then, the louver receives a base coat after cleaning, and before the powder coating is applied.
 The powder coat is applied to the louver through a process called Electrostatic Spray-assisted Vapor Deposition (ESAVD).
 During ESAVD, static-charged powder paint is applied to the grounded louver with a spray gun.
 The paint is attracted to the louver as it leaves the nozzle, ensuring a good coat with minimal wasted paint.

 With the powder coat applied, the louver is placed in an industrial oven to bake.
 The baking process disperses the powder coat evenly across the louver and cures the finish.
 The complete powder paint process ensures a long-lasting color finish, resistant to fading, chalking, and marring.
-These properties provide the louver’s metal with an extra layer of protection.
 Powder paint finishes are expected to last for 5 years for the basic powder coat, and up to 20 years for the high-end powder paints.
 You may also choose to add an extra clear coat to the powder coat finish, for an extra layer of protection.
 This clear coat can extend the life of the finish to 30 years.
 Manufacturers will offer warranties on their finishes.

 Pictured: a louver in the middle of the drying process.
 Once fully dry, the louver's finish will be resilient to fading, chalking, and marring.